 What's something you wish you could say to someone but the relationship is too fragile?

-Sometimes reading what others are going through helps you find your own words.
+Sometimes reading other people's rants helps you find your own words.